wjthompso/python-flask-crud/Readme.md

 `from app import db`
 4. Then, type the following and hit enter:
 `db.create_all()`
-5. The database is setup, go ahead and exit out of the interactive python shell using the following command.
+5. The database is setup and should show up as `test.db`, where the name seems to come from line 8 of the .py file: `app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///test.db'`, go ahead and exit out of the interactive python shell using the following command.
 `exit()`

 # Create the Procfile